-As a “white guy”, it is courting controversy to write anything critical relating to Maori culture in education, without risking being labelled a racist, or considered ignorant of Maoridom, so I’m going to let others will speak for me.
+As a “white guy”, it is courting controversy to write anything critical relating to Maori culture in education, without the risk of being labelled a racist, or considered ignorant of Maoridom, so I’m going to defer to someone far more knowledgeable than me.

-Ngaire McCarthy has been a member of the Maori Women’s Welfare League since 1965, playing an effective part in the cultural social and economic development of the Auckland Community.
+Ngaire McCarthy was a member of the Maori Women’s Welfare League from 1965, playing an effective part in the cultural social and economic development of the Auckland Community.
 Ngaire then went on to become a successful businesswoman.
 Being a Maori woman in business at that time was a challenge and quite a phenomena.

 In 1999 Ngaire was presented with the Maori Women’s Business Award in recognition of her significant contribution to Maori in business and the economy of New Zealand, and in 1985 she was sworn in as a Justice of the Peace.

 Ngaire joined the New Zealand Association of Rationalists & Humanists in 1976 known then as the New Zealand Rationalist Association; she was elected President 1998 -2002 and was made a Life Member of the N.Z.A.R.H in 2007.
-She is still active in the affairs of the Association enjoying her duties as one of the Librarians and Trustees of the NZARH.
+She was active in the affairs of the Association for many years, enjoying her duties as one of the Librarians and Trustees of the NZARH.